-Columbia is a dynamic place to study the law, particularly as a member of the LGBTQA community.
+Columbia is a dynamic place to study the law, particularly as a member of the LGBTQ community.
 Columbia is the proud home of the nation’s first Sexuality and Gender Law Clinic.
 The clinic is headed by Professor Suzanne Goldberg, counsel in Lawrence v.
 Texas and senior attorney at Lambda Legal.
-The clinic is entirely student-driven, and it partners with national and local LGBTQA organizations on gender and sexuality cases.
+The clinic is entirely student-driven, and it partners with national and local LGBTQ organizations on gender and sexuality cases.

-- Professor Elizabeth Emens, whose focus areas include antidiscrimination law, family law, and gender and sexuality law;
+- Professor Elizabeth Emens, whose focus areas include antidiscrimination law, family law, and gender and sexuality law

-- Professor Kendall Thomas, a leader in critical race theory and gender and sexuality law.
+- Professor Kendall Thomas, a leader in critical race theory and gender and sexuality law

 Each professor serves as an important resource for support and guidance for students.

 The Role of OutLaws at Columbia

 OutLaws serves as a resource for LGBTQ students, working hard to ensure that members develop academically, socially, and professionally.
 OutLaws provides an environment replete with parties, mentoring, campus events, and opportunities to engage in the most important political issues affecting the lives of LGBTQ people.
 Below is a brief snapshot of our programming:

 - On the advocacy front, our activities have ranged from hosting discussion series on the implementation of the repeal of “Don’t Ask, Don’t Tell” to tabling during blood drives.

 - OutLaws also maintains a busy social calendar, organizing mixers with LGBTQ groups from other New York law schools, and holding smaller, more intimate gatherings with fellow LGBTQ graduate groups on Columbia’s campus.